SAREC-Lab/CAR-BLUE3/README.md

 ### How to communicate across cars/turtlebots
 We just need one `roscore` running as the master server, and all the other clients can just pub/sub to this server by `export ROS_MASTER_URI=http://<master_server_ip_address_on_ND_guest>:11311`.

-We believe running the server on turtlebot (the 1st vehicle) would be the best choice so far.
+We believe running the server on laptop would be the best choice so far.

-However, it is hard to communicate between 'rospy machines' and other devices, like mobile phone or laptops.
-We didn't find a way to install `rospy` on Mac.
-Even the laptop can reach to the master node's port successfully by `nc -vz <master_server_ip_address_on_ND_guest> 11311`, they can't communicate without `rospy`.
-We tried `paho.mqtt.client` but it can't connect.

 ## Documentation